How to Print in Java

 How to Print in Java!

 Hello Coder!
-Guru99!

-Other java overload methods in println()
+Other Java Overloaded Methods in println()

-Overloaded Methods Print data format
+Overloaded Methods Print Data Format

 print(boolean b) This method shows the Boolean value